Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

 1. Location Dynamics

 When rail transportation systems started to emerge in the second half of the 19th century, the importance of rail terminals became apparent, including their location.
-Using rail transportation capacity requires purposely designed terminals where passengers can embark and disembark and where freight can be transferred.
+Using rail transportation requires purposely designed terminals where passengers can embark and disembark and where freight can be transferred.
 Rail terminals, while not quite as space extensive as airports and ports, are less prone to site constraints.
 This involves two major issues:

 - Location.
 An important distinction concerns passengers and freight rail terminals, which commonly involve very different locations.
 Many rail terminals were established in the 19th century during the heyday of rail development.
 While sites may have been on the edge of urban areas at the time, decades of urban development, including residential and industrial areas, have surrounded older rail terminals, leaving limited expansion opportunities.
-Passenger terminals tend to occupy central locations and are commonly the defining element of urban centrality.
-Freight terminals have seen a growing separation from central locations, with new facilities often built in an exurban location, particularly for high-speed train stations.
+Passenger terminals are more compact and tend to occupy central locations that are commonly the defining element of urban centrality.
+Freight terminals have seen a growing separation from central locations, with new facilities often built in an exurban location, including high-speed train stations.

 - Setting.
 Because of the linear characteristic of the mode they serve, rail terminals are dominantly rectangular-shaped facilities.
 Their capacity is a function of the number of track spurs available, which is a characteristic difficult to change once the terminal has been built.
 Individually rail terminals may not be as extensive as airports or ports.
 Still, cumulatively the area occupied by all the rail sites in a metropolitan area may exceed those of the other modes.
 For example, in Chicago, the combined area of rail freight yards exceeds that of the airports.